 Directed with equal ferocity by Gabriel Byrne, James X is fictional autobiography, and that unquestionably accounts for its power.
 Though the speaker isn’t meant to be Flynn, he’s based his protagonist’s outcry on his own experiences when, at 11, he was sent for 18 months to St. Joseph’s Industrial School in Letterfrack.
 The institution is part of an Irish correctional system for children where, it’s now publicly acknowledged, abuse was commonplace and summarily overlooked.

-And here is a great, if brief, interview from Joanna Molloy at the New York Daily News with both artists who are making this play a reality:
+And from a great, if brief, interview from Joanna Molloy at the New York Daily News with both artists who are making this play a reality: